hshiraiwa/ts-framework/GUIDE.md

 export default class MainServer extends Server {
   constructor(options: ServerOptions) {
     super({
-      // Recommended: Start with the SimpleLogger to ease the debug process
-      logger: Logger,
       port: process.env.PORT || 3000,
       controllers: { status: StatusController },
       // Database will be initialized in the Server lifecycle